Dynamical Stability and Critical Exponents of the Neutral (S-type) Gubser-Rocha Model with Momentum Dissipation: Changing variable for the axio-dilaton field

-In this form, the $U(1)$ symmetry is a rotation symmetry of the phase of $\Phi$ obviously.
+In this form, the $U(1)$ symmetry is manifestly a rotational symmetry of the phase of $\Phi$.
 The S-dual transformation for $\Phi$ is expressed as $\Phi \to - \Phi$.
 Thus, the S-dual symmetry is preserved if the potential term is given by an even function of $\Phi$.